 CO2 offset allowances may be used to satisfy a limited portion of a regulated power plant's compliance obligation.
-Initially, the use of CO2 offset allowances is constrained to 3.3 percent of a power plant's total compliance obligation during a control period, though this may be expanded to 5 percent and 10 percent if certain CO2 allowance price thresholds are reached.
+The use of CO2 offset allowances is constrained to 3.3 percent of a power plant's CO2 compliance obligation for each control period.

 This section of the website is designed to act as a resource for general information on the offset component of state CO2 Budget Trading Programs and as a portal for offset project sponsors and independent verifiers to access the instructions and materials needed to submit relevant project and accreditation applications.